-92YTribeca has announced its upcoming theater events this month and in June 2012, including Handbook for an American Revolutionary, Let Me Ascertain You, On Cole Porter and All That Jazz, On the Iconic Barbra Streisand, and Woman of Whimsy.
+92YTribeca has announced its upcoming theater events for June 2012, including Let Me Ascertain You, On Cole Porter and All That Jazz, On the Iconic Barbra Streisand, and Woman of Whimsy.
 See below for details.

 LET ME ASCERTAIN YOU: BOGOTA

 Let Me Ascertain You: Bogotá is part of The Civilians’ ongoing cabaret series.
 This special evening explores the annual beauty pageant that takes place in El Buen Pastor, the national women’s prison in Bogotá, Colombia.
 The never-before-seen performance material is crafted from interviews conducted by Civilians artists on-site in the prison with inmates who include members of the paramilitary, guerrilla fighters, drug smugglers, and more.
 The pageant - comprised of an evening gown competition, folk-dancing, and floats built from recycled materials - is a recent innovation in the prison system and is indicative of a shift in public policy that increases support of rehabilitation for the incarcerated.
 Let Me Ascertain You: Bogota offers a unique glimpse into life in a women’s prison and hear the personal stories behind the ongoing political struggles and warfare that the country continues to face.
 The Civilians is the Center for Investigative Theatre, dedicated to creating new work from a direct examination of real life experience.

 Thu, Jun 14, 12-1 pm, tickets from $18

 ON Cole Porter AND ALL THAT JAZZ